 255 Research and Investigation is a Social Enterprise founded in 2012 with the aim of providing the highest level of investigation and research services to those facing criminal charges and their legal teams.

 Our aim is to improve fact and mitigation investigation and in turn raise the level of legal representation being provided to those facing criminal charges.
 By raising those levels we hope to bring defendants closer to a fairer space within justice systems around the globe and reduce the risk of injustice.

 Outside of individual casework, and in regards the wider mission of 255 we train people to be criminal defence investigators, we also train established investigators and those conducting criminal defence investigation, and we have developed best practice guides for frontline investigation.
 Another simple equation: the more people investigating well = more people being represented well.

-Founder, Mitigation Specialist and Fact Investigator
+Founder, Cultural Expert, Mitigation Specialist and Fact Investigator

 255 Research and Investigation was founded in 2012 by Chris Chang.
 Chris worked for over 7 years as Senior Investigator at the London-based legal action charity Reprieve.
 During his time there he worked both in Reprieve’s Secret Prisons and Death Penalty teams.
 He has worked on over 50 cases of individuals detained in Guantanamo and over 40 Death Penalty cases.